Google 5 billionth search Scam. 2021 update.

 - Reboot the device.

-Clear Storage and data files on Android from Google Chrome or other apps:
+Clear storage and cache for Google Chrome or other apps::

 - Go to Settings > Apps/Applications.